-Our New Poster and Other Tips for Taking Action
+Our Poster and Other Tips for Taking Action

-Above is our new poster designed by Mandy Rusch, Digital Design Project Assistant.
-For permission to reprint, please contact us at: firstname.lastname@example.org
+Above is our poster designed by Mandy Rusch, Digital Design Project Assistant.
+You’re welcome to download it.
+For more information, please contact us at: email@example.com

 Read on for links to all the actions listed in the poster.